anbansal27/Products-Api/README.md

 	* The project uses a InMemory Database to perform end to end Integration Testing.
 	* Code coverage reports can be generated using Coverlet.

-* Dockerfile - Facilitate running the API on Docker containers
+* Dockerfile - To facilitate running the API on Docker containers

 ## Code Flow
-* When the app starts (for the first time) the database is created using Entity framework migrations.
+* When the app starts (for the first time) the database is migrated using Entity framework migrations.
 * The incoming request is first validated by the `ProductValidator` and `ProductOptionValidator` wherever applicable.
+Error results are returned on any validation failures.
 ![alt text](https://github.com/anbansal27/Products-Api/blob/master/images/Validation.jpg)

-* The `ValidationFilter` handles any validation failures and returns error results.

-* `ProductsController` then handles the request and forwards it to the `ProductService`.
+* `ProductsController` handles the request and forwards it to the `ProductService`.
 ![alt text](https://github.com/anbansal27/Products-Api/blob/master/images/ProductsController.jpg)

 * The `ProductService` then performs validations based on business logic and throws appropriate exceptions (in case of validation failures), otherwise processes the request.